The new Budae Jjigae specialty eatery is located at Fortune Centre, which is a short walking distance from Bugis+.

 The building is known to house many vegetarian restaurants, casual Japanese izakaya and local dessert stores such as Yatkayan.

 Located on the 3rd storey, the eatery can fit about 4 tables inside, and 3 two-seaters outside.
-(SO… after this post goes out, be prepared to wait, at least during opening days.)

 “Budae Jjigae” is literally translated as “army base stew”.
 The dish was created shortly after the Korean War, using surplus food supplies from the U. S. army bases.